Citroën

-Citroën ([sitʁɔɛn]) is a French automobile brand.
-The "Automobiles Citroën" manufacturing company was founded in March 1919 by André Citroën.
-Citroën is owned by Stellantis since 2021 and previously was part of the PSA Group after Peugeot acquired 89.95% share in 1976.
+Citroën ([sitʁɔɛn]) is a French automobile company.
+The "Automobiles Citroën" manufacturing company was founded on 4 June 1919 by André Citroën.
+Citroën has been owned by Stellantis since 2021 and previously was part of the PSA Group after Peugeot acquired 89.95% share in 1976.
 Citroën's head office is located in the Stellantis Poissy Plant in Saint-Ouen-sur-Seine since 2021 (previously in Rueil-Malmaison) and its offices studies and research in Vélizy-Villacoublay, Poissy (CEMR), Carrières-sous-Poissy and Sochaux-Montbéliard.

 In 1934, the firm established its reputation for innovative technology with the Traction Avant.
-This was the world's first car to be mass-produced with front-wheel drive, four-wheel independent suspension, as well as unibody construction, omitting a separate chassis, and instead using the body of the car itself as its main load-bearing structure.
+This was the world's first car to be mass-produced with front-wheel drive and four-wheel independent suspension, as well as unibody construction, omitting a separate chassis, and instead using the body of the car itself as its main load-bearing structure.

-In 1954, they produced the world's first hydropneumatic self-levelling suspension system then, in 1955, the revolutionary DS, the first mass-produced car with modern disc brakes and, in 1967, they introduced in several of their models swiveling headlights that allowed for greater visibility on winding roads; these cars have received various national and international awards, including three European Car of the Year awards.
+In 1954, Citroën produced the world's first hydropneumatic self-levelling suspension system; then the revolutionary DS, the first mass-produced car with modern disc brakes, in 1955.
+In 1967, swiveling headlights that allowed for greater visibility on winding roads were introduced in several models.
+These cars have received various national and international awards, including three European Car of the Year awards.

 History

+André Citroën graduated from the École Polytechnique in 1900 and visited his mother's homeland, Poland, shortly after she died.
+During that holiday, he saw a carpenter working on a set of gears with a fishbone structure that were less noisy and more efficient.
+Citroën bought the patent for very little money, leading to the invention of double helical gears.
+The next year, he and his partners invested a significant portion of his inheritance in founding "Citroën, Hinstin et Cie," a gear manufacturing business specializing in V-shaped helical gears, starting with about ten workers.

+Citroën had a successful six-year stint working with Mors between 1908 and the outbreak of World War I. He built armaments for France during the war, but he realized that unless he planned ahead, he would have a modern factory without a product afterward.